shubhamlokhande2147/Police-Duty-Scheduling/Document/SRS_Document.md

    - He maintained a historical record of schedules and they may use for auditing purpose.

- - Police Officers :
+ - Policemen :

-   - Police officers will login himself and view scheduled duty report.
+   - Policemen will login himself and view scheduled duty report.
-   - Police officers can change his own authentication credentials.
+   - Policemen officers can change his own authentication credentials.
-   - Police officers can apply for leave.
+   - Policemen officers can apply for leave.

 ## Non-Functional Requirement: